plugn/scopeo/src/articles/Start.md

 npm run dev
 ```

-### Markdown
+#### Markdown
 Take a look at
 * `scopeo.config.js` - where articles path is set
 * `menu.js` - menu items configuration
 * You may want to edit `scopeo/mdRules.js` to add custom transformation rules for resulting HTML.

-### Article
+#### Articles
-An article starts with `Frontmatter YAML` header, where you can place custom parameters, and they will pass in transformation rule functions.
+Articles starts with `Frontmatter YAML` section, where you can place custom parameters, and they will pass in transformation rule functions.

 ``` yaml
 ---